 - · Magnitude of electrical load – stationary and moving including the type of train, the current required for powering, the current required for auxiliaries, the number of trains operating, the timetable, and the speed of operation.

-- · Traction system capacity including fault levels, protection types, and rate of rise of current.
+- · Traction system capacity including fault levels, protection types, and rate of rising of current.

-This paper describes the DC protection system on traction substation and limitations and implications of the traction system.
+This paper describes the DC protection system on the traction substation and the limitations and implications of the traction system.

-The IEC 61850 standard for Communication Networks and Systems for Utility Automation allows utilities to consider new designs for substations applicable for both new substation and refurbishments.
-The levels of functional integration and flexibility of communications based solutions bring significant advantages in costs in all stages of a project.
-This integration affects not only the design of the substation but almost every component and/or system in it such as protection, monitoring and control by replacing the hardwired interfaces with communication links.
-Furthermore the design of the high voltage installations can be reconsidered regarding the number and the location of switchgear components necessary to perform the primary function of a substation in a high voltage network.
+The IEC 61850 standard for Communication Networks and Systems for Utility Automation allows utilities to consider new designs for substations applicable for both new substations and refurbishments.
+The levels of functional integration and flexibility of communications-based solutions bring significant advantages in costs in all stages of a project.
+This integration affects not only the design of the substation but almost every component and/or system in it such as protection, monitoring, and control by replacing the hardwired interfaces with communication links.
+Furthermore, the design of the high voltage installations can be reconsidered regarding the number and the location of switchgear components necessary to perform the primary function of a substation in a high voltage network.
 The use of highspeed

 peer-to-peer communications using Generic Substation Event (GSE) messages and sampled values from non-conventional or conventional sensors allows the development of distributed applications.
 In addition, the use of optical local area networks leads in the direction of copper-less substations.

 The paper focuses on the definitions of the digital substation communication busses such as the station bus for the communication at the station level and between bays as well as the process bus for the communication between the high voltage process and components interacting with it.
 It analyses the substation communications architectures in substations with full implementation of IEC 61850, i.e. with station and process bus.